-Managing technology is becoming more complicated for enterprises.
-Monitoring and maintaining equipment, as well as keeping it up-to-date for patches or software updates can be daunting.
+Managing technology is more complicated by the year for enterprises.
+The more businesses digitally transform, the more applications they onboard, and the more security and network management they need to establish.
 Technology lifecycle management can be a source of dread in a large organization.

-Add to that reality the complexity of an increasingly cloud-dependent IT landscape.
+Now add the complexity of an increasingly cloud-dependent IT landscape.
 Enterprises are shifting workloads to the cloud and outsourcing much of their services related to software, infrastructure, and data storage.
 Indeed, Gartner says that by 2024, “more than 45% of IT spending on system infrastructure, infrastructure software, application software, and business process outsourcing will shift from traditional solutions to cloud.”1

 What Is Technology Lifecycle Management?

-To combat these trends in the complexity of enterprise IT, it’s becoming common to adopt a strategy for technology lifecycle management.
-Here are the basic elements involved in a lifecycle management plan:
+Here are the basic elements involved in a technology lifecycle management plan:

 The process of developing a technology lifecycle management strategy may seem daunting, but there are a number of risks associated with a failure to develop this type of strategy:

-Loss of potential opportunities: When you have items that haven’t been updated, security gaps in your middleware or applications that are missing the latest features, you may lose your flexibility and adaptability.
+When you have items that haven’t been updated, security gaps in your middleware, or applications that are missing the latest features, you may lose your flexibility and adaptability.
 You’ll watch the rest of your market move forward with new technologies, targeting your customers.
-When you’re locked in with certain systems and dependencies you may lose opportunities.
+When you’re locked in with certain systems and dependencies, you may lose opportunities.

-Unanticipated costs: When a failure occurs, addressing the situation can be costly and time-consuming.
-When you are operating in a crisis mode, you’ll incur costs that wouldn’t impact you if they were planned for or if you had avoided the crisis with a lifecycle management strategy.
+When a failure occurs, addressing the situation can be costly and time-consuming.
+When you are operating in crisis mode, you’ll incur costs that wouldn’t impact you if they were planned for or if you had avoided the crisis with a lifecycle management strategy.

-Complexity in the environment: Investing in lifecycle management comes with some distinct perks that ease the complexity of enterprise IT.
+Investing in technology lifecycle management comes with some distinct perks that ease the complexity of enterprise IT.
 From receiving one simple invoice each month to only having a single contact and phone call to make when there’s a problem, lifecycle management can ease the stress of a system issue.

 This can also provide much-needed services to small businesses, which may not have the resources to focus on lifecycle management.
 While at a larger enterprise, a service like this can ease the pressure on IT teams managing new levels of cyber security planning and compliance.